cogentcore/core/python/README.md

 *Note: Windows is completely untested and very unlikely to work* -- there is nothing in principle preventing it from working, but it just requires a bunch of special stuff and we haven't had a chance to get to it.

-Python version 3 (3.6 has been well tested) is recommended, and the instructions assume that version (you can probably get version 2 to work but it has not been tested).
+Python version 3 (3.6, 3.8 have been well tested) is recommended, and the instructions assume that version (you can probably get version 2 to work but it has not been tested).
 Also pip must be installed, as is typical.
 This assumes you have already installed GoGi per the [Wiki Install](https://github.com/goki/gi/wiki/Install) instructions, including installing [Go itself](https://golang.org/doc/install), and adding `~/go/bin` to your `PATH`.  *be double-sure* that `goki/examples/widgets` runs properly per wiki install before proceeding -- if that doesn't work, nothing else will.

 On linux, you must ensure that the linker `ld` will look in the current directory for library files -- add this to your `.bashrc` file (and `source` that file after editing, or enter command locally):